perxhealth/aws-ecs-deploy-action/README.md

 ### Inputs

-The Action currently expects four required inputs a single optional input.
+The Action currently expects some required inputs and some optional inputs.

 **NOTE**: Input names are snake_case, not kebab-case.